Fallopia Russian Vine Mile a minute plant

 This climber is always described as very vigorous, in reality it can be rampant and hard to control.
 Ideal if you have large space or structure you want to cover, but it does come with a gardening health warning it grows quickly and will can easily outgrow it's welcome.

 Having said that as the images show it really does have lovely delicate flowers and attractive foliage.
-It is a deciduous woody stemmed climbing plant and looks good trailing over walls.
-It is very easy to grow, try stopping it; it will grow almost anywhere although Fallopia do have a preference for sun where it will flower best, and with well drained soil.
+It is a deciduous climbing plant, which means it is not evergreen and drops its leaves in the autumn, and has wooded stems and looks good trailing over walls.
+It is very easy to grow, try stopping it; Russian Vine will grow almost anywhere although Fallopia do have a preference for sun where it will flower best, and with well drained soil.
 Good to know also that it is tolerant of semi shade, and of poor soil and it is fully hardy down to H7.
 A rich soil will tend to produce more leaves than flowers.
 From this you can rightly guess it will grow pretty well anywhere.

 Bear in mind also that it's other common name, is the 'Mile a Minute' plant and not for nothing is it also know as this.